-Dr. Martens boots are the most common boots I’ve seen worn.
+Dr Martens 2976 Chelsea Boots are the most common boots I’ve seen worn.
 You can spot a person wearing docs by the heel tag or famous yellow stitching on the soles.
 There has been this hype over them for years that I never quite understood.

 A few months ago, I needed a comfortable pair of versatile boots, one I can easily slip on and slip off.
 The black Chelsea boot came to mind.
-After checking and comparing different brands, I eventually opted for Dr. Martens 2976.
-3 months after testing, are Dr. Martens boots all hype, or are they actually worth it?
+After checking and comparing different brands, I eventually opted for Dr Martens 2976.
+With three months of daily testing, are Dr Martens boots all hype, or are they worth it?

 If you’re used to the look of the traditional, slim, and angular Chelsea boot silhouette, you’ll notice that these are more on the rounded chunky side, especially on the front part of it.
 It took me a while to get used to that, but now I don’t mind it so much.

-The outer sole and heel area, usually wooden on most boots, has the signature Dr. Martens rubber with grooved sides that looks sleek.
+The outer sole and heel area, usually wooden on most boots, has the signature Dr Martens rubber with grooved sides that look sleek.

-So Dr. Martens 2976 look good with everything, but I would still encourage you to have a pair of boots strictly for formal attire as you wouldn’t wear these with a suit the same way you would with a classic pair of Chelsea boots.
+So Dr Martens 2976 Chelsea boots look good with everything, but I would still encourage you to have a pair of boots strictly for formal attire as you wouldn’t wear these with a suit the same way you would with a classic pair of Chelsea boots.

-One boot from Dr. Martens that I discovered after I got these are the Graeme II Chelsea Boots.
-They actually look like traditional Chelsea boots and would be great for more formal attire.
+One boot from Dr Martens that I discovered after I got these is the Graeme II Chelsea Boots.
+They look like traditional Chelsea boots and would be great for more formal attire.

 Quality and Durability

-At $150/€189, these Dr. Martens boots are on that entry mid-range spectrum in terms of price.
+At $150/€189, these Dr Martens 2976 Chelsea boots are on that entry mid-range spectrum in terms of price.
 Mid-range boots would be around 500 dollars.
-These are not 500 dollar boots, but also not 50 dollar low-end boots either.
+These are not 500-dollar boots, but also not 50-dollar low-end boots either.
 So entry mid-range would be where they are.

-The 2976’s have a heat-sealed good year welt construction meaning the upper and sole are sewn together.
-This is a technique mid to high-end shoemakers use to ensure the boots last as opposed to the process of gluing them together done by low-end stores.
+The 2976’s has a heat-sealed good-year welt construction meaning the upper and sole are sewn together.
+This is a technique mid to high-end shoemakers use to ensure the boots last as opposed to the process of glueing them together done by low-end stores.